 It’s easy to overlook the importance of estate planning.
 After all, most of us don’t enjoy thinking about what should happen after we are gone.
 But the benefits of estate planning can set up a bright financial future for your family, even if you aren’t around to provide for them.

-The importance of estate planning and benefits of a will
+Understanding the importance of estate planning and benefits of a will

 Estate planning is a financial task that many choose to skip for many years.
-In fact, a 2021 survey found that 2 out of 3 American adults do not have an estate plan.
+In fact, a recent survey found that 2 out of 3 American adults do not have an estate plan.

 Your 30s are also an especially important time in life for estate planning.
-And this because this is the decade where you are likely to experience many life transitions and take on new responsibilities.
+And this is because this is the decade where you are likely to experience many life transitions and take on new responsibilities.

 Protect the financial future of your loved ones